 Step 2: Use The Deva Method

 If you think of singing as an athletic event, the next step toward avoiding vocal blowout should seem common sense.
-A good athlete learns to both warm up before they compete and cool down afterwards.
+A good athlete learns to both warm-up before they compete and cool down afterward.
 While most good singers know the importance of warming up and practicing, many often forget to also cool down their voice after a performance.
-If you want to learn to sing with stronger voice, then you can’t overlook that step, otherwise your vocal muscles will stiffen and you will be a case of vocal blowout waiting to happen.
+If you want to learn to sing with a stronger voice, then you can’t overlook that step, otherwise, your vocal muscles will stiffen and you will be a case of vocal blowout waiting to happen.

 Step 3: Correct Mount Position

-I’m sure you will become more sensitive on handling your mouth cavity.
+I’m sure you will become more sensitive in handling your mouth cavity.
 Later, you can adjust to each vowel that you sing as it fits better into the space available in your mouth.